- Inabata Senryoten established as an importer of dyestuffs in Kyoto

 - Katsutaro Inabata returns to Japan from France with a cinematograph, the first motion-picture camera

-Inabata Shoten presents Japan's first cinema shows – For a period of one week beginning on February 15, 1897, Inabata Shoten presented Japan's first cinema shows at the Nanchi Enbujo Theater, located in the Namba district of Osaka, using the cinematograph.
+Inabata Shoten presents Japan's first cinema shows – For a period of two weeks beginning on February 15, 1897, Inabata Shoten presented Japan's first cinema shows at the Nanchi Enbujo Theater, located in the Namba district of Osaka, using the cinematograph.
 A newspaper at the time wrote, "The audience was surprised and amazed by the moving picture."
 While in France, Katsutaro Inabata attended school together with elder of the Lumiere brothers, the inventors of the cinematograph.
 Katsutaro met him again while on business in France for Muslin Boshoku Seeing the cinematograph for the first time, Katsutaro decided to bring the invention back to Japan to introduce advances in Western culture to the country.

 Inabata Dye House established